apache/hadoop/src/contrib/cloud/README.txt

 % hadoop-ec2 create-formatted-snapshot my-ebs-cluster 100

-We create storage for a single master and for two slaves.
+We create storage for a single namenode and for two datanodes.
 The volumes to create are described in a JSON spec file, which references the snapshot we just created.
 Here is the contents of a JSON file, called my-ebs-cluster-storage-spec.json:

 {
-  "master": [
+  "nn": [
     {
       "device": "/dev/sdj",
       "mount_point": "/ebs1",